1.8K

 Soil Fertility: Regenerating soil turns barren land fertile without the need for pesticides.

-Ecosystem Restoration: Boosting biodiversity and managing water cycles helps restore ecosystems and combat desertification.
+Ecosystem Restoration: Boosting biodiversity and managing water cycles helps restore ecosystems and reverse desertification.

 Air Cleaning: Vegetation reduces CO2, methane, and other greenhouse gasses, while ensuring healthy oxygen levels.